Sasha Luccioni

 Central Tensions

-- Carbon and other impacts: emissions are measurable, but water use, hardware manufacturing, minerals, e-waste, land use, and grid pressure also matter.
+- Carbon and other burdens: a low-carbon grid can reduce operational emissions without resolving water use, hardware manufacturing, minerals, e-waste, land use, local grid costs, or distributional impacts.

 Source Discipline